ethereum-optimism/optimism-tutorial/truffle/README.md

 The build process is time consuming, and you do not need to wait for it to finish before you continue the tutorial.
 I will note the point in the tutorial where you need to have a running Optimistic Ethereum Node.
 Hopefully it will be finished by then (you will know when the build process is done because you'll see a **Build complete** message).
+For now you can skip to the next section.

 4. Once the build process is finally done, start the Optimistic Ethereum node: